Panasonic TS7 vs Canon D30

 - More heavily discounted: Has been around for much longer (launched in May 2000).

-If the count of individual advantages (bullet points above) is taken as a guide, the TS7 is the clear winner of the match-up (17 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the TS7 is the clear winner of the match-up (18 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the TS7 and the Canon D30 in practical situations.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the TS7 and the Canon D30 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Expert reviews: Panasonic TS7 vs Canon D30